 Certainly we know that when we are “on the go” all of the time, working in a frenzied fashion, checking things off our to do lists efficiently, we are often not very creative.

 As with many of the ideas on this site, the notion of a fallow period is not always relevant, or useful.
 If a fallow period means deep and dark depression its value may not be as great… or, at least, the risks from it may be too significant to ignore.

 But lets say you are noticing the shorter days, and the darker weather, and feeling a bit slower getting things done, that may not be a bad thing.
 See if there is some benefit to it for you.

 The great thing about modern society is that it gives us the ability to change things (by getting light exposure with a therapy light), but that doesn’t mean we have to do so reflexively.

-This short book by Ann Morrow Lindbergh celebrates the value of quiet periods.
+This short book (Gift from the Sea) by Ann Morrow Lindbergh celebrates the value of quiet periods.
 It is beautiful and thought provoking.